 Peguis First Nation

-- Defended Imperial Oil Resources in royalty payment issues on First Nation reserve lands and specific issues surrounding the Indian Oil and Gas Act and its regulatory regime.
+- Defending Imperial Oil Resources Limited in royalty payment issues on First Nation reserve lands and specific issues surrounding the Indian Oil and Gas Act and its regulatory regime.

-- Acted for Da’naxda’xw First Nation in governance matters and representation issues involving the Hereditary Chiefs Council.
+- Acting for Da’naxda’xw First Nation on governance matters and representation issues involving the Hereditary Chiefs Council.

-- Acted for various regulators and public entities in relation to duty to consult obligations with indigenous peoples.
+- Acting for various regulators and public entities involving duty to consult obligations with indigenous peoples and when government action may trigger the duty to consult and accommodate, where applicable.